 Answer From Jeffrey M. Thompson, M.D.

 Possibly.
 Transcutaneous electrical nerve stimulation (TENS) is a therapy sometimes used to treat localized or regional pain.
 During TENS therapy, electrodes deliver electrical impulses to nearby nerve pathways — which can help control or relieve some types of pain.
-TENS is often used to treat osteoarthritis, chronic pain and postoperative pain.

 Jeffrey M. Thompson, M.D.

 - Johnson MI, et al. Transcutaneous electrical nerve stimulation (TENS) for fibromyalgia in adults.
 Cochrane Database of Systematic Reviews.
 2017. https://www.cochranelibrary.com.
 Accessed Aug.
 7, 2019.

 - Garcia AM, et al. Analgesic effects of transcutaneous electrical nerve stimulation (TENS) in patients with fibromyalgia.
 Primary Care.
 In press.
 Accessed Aug.
 7, 2019.